-With the growing influx of well-heeled Asian and Middle Eastern travelers in search for suitable accommodation, leisure and shopping facilities Vienna just had to catch up with its own reputation of first class music events and fine baroque architecture.
+With the growing influx of well-heeled Asian and Middle Eastern travelers in search of suitable accommodation, leisure, and shopping facilities Vienna just had to catch up with its reputation of first-class music events and fine baroque architecture.

 Vienna Luxury Hotels

-A number of luxury hotels in Vienna have received impressive makeovers in the past years, but they are facing tough competition: International luxury hotel chains Ritz Carlton, Kempinski, Park Hyatt, Four Seasons, and Sans Souci are planning to open their first local sites in the next 24 months.
-A small question mark remains over the Hotel im Palais Schwarzenberg, a traditional luxury temple adjacent to the Belvedere Vienna.
-It was closed in 2010 to be transformed into Vienna’s first six star hotel though a start date for refurbishment has not been fixed yet.
+Many luxury hotels in Vienna have received impressive makeovers in the past years, but they are facing tough competition: International luxury hotel chains Ritz Carlton, Kempinski, Park Hyatt, Four Seasons, and Sans Souci are planning to open their first local sites in the next 24 months.
+A small question mark remains over the Hotel I’m Palais Schwarzenberg, a traditional luxury temple adjacent to the Belvedere Vienna.
+It was closed in 2010 to be transformed into Vienna’s first six-star hotel though a start date for refurbishment has not been fixed yet.

 Vienna Luxury Restaurants